On possibilities of 3-adic Galois images associated to isogeny-torsion graphs: Analysis of rational points on various modular curves

 \item For some curves, we compute the canonical model and observe that there are no $\Q_p$ or $\F_p$ solutions.

 \item In some cases there is a morphism $\pi \colon C \to C'$ and we can completely determine $C'(\Q)$, so we can find $C(\Q)$ by lifting via $\pi.$

 \item Some curves admit an involution $\iota$ such that the map $P \to P-\iota(P)$ projects onto the torsion subgroup of Jacobian and we were able to "sieve" with respect to this projection.
-This is based on method described in Section 8.3 \cite{MR4468989}. \end{itemize}
+This is based on method described in Section 8.3 of \cite{MR4468989}. \end{itemize}

-After determining $C(\Q)$ we use script \texttt{Cusps} to compute the number of rational cusps on $C.$ If there are still any rational points left, then we refer to \href{https://alpha.lmfdb.org/}{LMFDB (alpha)} to rule out CM points.
-If there are still any rational points left, then we looked at non CM elliptic curves across \cite{LMFDB}, computed their adelic image using script \texttt{FindOpenImage.m} \cite{2206.14959} to analyze which ones give rise to non CM non cuspidal rational points on $C.$
+For rank of Jacobian, we used the information available at \url{https://beta.lmfdb.org/} \cite{LMFDB} which is based on appendix in \cite{MR4468989}.
+After determining $C(\Q)$ we use script \texttt{Cusps} to compute the number of rational cusps on $C.$ If there are still any rational points left, then we refer to \url{https://beta.lmfdb.org/} to rule out CM points.
+If there are still any rational points left, then we looked at non CM elliptic curves across \cite{LMFDB}, computed their adelic image using script \texttt{FindOpenImage.m} of \cite{2206.14959} to analyze which ones give rise to non CM non cuspidal rational points on $C.$